 Future Marvel based films including Deadpool 2, Ant-Man And The Wasp, Venom & Spider-Man: Into The Spider-Verse are gonna be extremely difficult to surpass Infinity War’s success alongside the DC Extended Universe’s upcoming Aquaman film.
 So far, I’m ranking Infinity War as my Number 1 Film Of 2018.
 Who knows if another picture is gonna top that.

 Marvel Studios if you’re reading this article, thank you for introducing characters to a new generation of comic book fans who appreciate the mythology of characters, storylines, grand scale battles & elements tied into a fully detailed cinematic universe interconnected as one.
-I’m happy to be alive as a fans of superheroes.
+I’m happy to be alive as a fan of superheroes.
 Ten Years was worth the wait, you deserve your place as this generation’s Star Wars or Harry Potter.
-Now that Fox made an agreement to include X-Men characters into the MCU, I hope you do justice with them and I wish the you the best of luck.
+Now that Fox made an agreement to include X-Men characters into the MCU, I hope you do justice with them and I wish you the best of luck.

 Jodie Foster if you’re reading this?
 SCREW YOU for not appreciating superheroes as global icons!